What is the Income Limit for Food Stamps? What You Need to Know

 Federal rules dictate that recipients must pass three tests:

-• Gross monthly income: Household income must be at or below 130% of the Federal Poverty Line (FPL), which is $2,379 per month for a family of three.
+• Gross monthly income: Household income must be at or below 130% of the Federal Poverty Line (FPL), which in 2024 is $2,072 per month for a family of three.
 The threshold is higher for families with more household members.

 • Net income: This figure must not exceed the FPL once all deductions are calculated.